Combining T-learning and DR-learning: a framework for oracle-efficient estimation of causal contrasts: Numerical experiments

 We evaluated the empirical performance of the implementation of our cross-validated EP-learner described in Algorithm \ref{alg::CVEPlearner} through three experiments based on the CATE and log-CRR risk functions introduced in Sections \ref{section::introCATEexample} and \ref{section::introRRexample}.

 In the first two experiments, we considered estimation of the CATE function.
 In the first experiment, the covariate vector $W$ was taken to have dimension $d=3$, whereas in the second, it was taken to have dimension $d=20$ but with only $5$ active components.
+The goal of the second experiment is to assess how EP-learner performs under sparsity of the causal summary.
+Because the sieve uses all covariates without penalization, it is natural to ask whether including basis functions for inactive variables degrades performance.
 In the third experiment, we considered estimation of a log-CRR with a covariate vector of dimension $d=3$.
 In each experiment, we further considered four settings characterized by estimation based on a simple versus moderately complex functional form, and on limited versus moderate propensity overlap across treatment arms.
 Additional details on the design of these simulation experiments are provided in Appendix \ref{appendix::experiments}.